KimmyN17/WebAppraisal/docs/README.md

 3. Deactivate your virtual environment by running `deactivate` while within your virtual environment
 4. Re-activate your environment to apply your changes by running `source venv/bin/activate`
 5. Retry running `python manage.py runserver`

+Q: Why am I receiving an ImportError?

+A: You may not have the package requirements.
+Open up the requirements.txt inside Pycharm.
+If a message says the requirements are not satisfied, click the "Install Requirements" option.